Vinnie Bagwell: Art

 Bagwell is known for her many works of social and representational sculptures.
-These sculptures tend to be cast in Bronze or Bronze resin which is her preferred material.
+These sculptures tend to be cast in bronze or bronze resin, which is her preferred material.
 Her works tend to reflect important African American figures and the struggles of enslaved people who were taken from their homes and their lives to become the property of someone else.
 Her goal as an artist is to help people be more aware of the struggles these people went through.
 She hopes that through her art, people will begin to fully comprehend everything that they sacrificed and had stolen away from them.

 Enslaved Africans' Raingarden

-The Enslaved Africans' Raingarden is one of Bagwell's biggest projects.
-It consists of 5 sculptures depicting individuals who were some of the first enslaved people to be freed from slavery by the law prior to the conception of the Emancipation Proclamation.
+The Enslaved Africans' Raingarden on the Yonkers waterfront is one of Bagwell's biggest projects.
+It consists of five sculptures depicting individuals who were some of the first enslaved people to be freed from slavery by the law prior to the issuance of the Emancipation Proclamation.

-Each sculpture depicts a different individual each with their own story and history.
-The project in total was a 12-year endeavor and was recently completed in 2020 with each sculpture currently on exhibition at the Yonkers Riverfront Library–located in the atrium at One Larkin Plaza, Yonkers, New York.
+Each sculpture depicts a different individual each with their own story and history, based on historical records associated with the Philipse Manor Hall State Historic Site located in Yonkers's Getty Square.
+The project was a 12-year endeavor and was completed in 2020.